eilbecklab/phenotips-docs/SiteAdministration.md

 12. (Optional) Go to *Administration* > *Studies* > *[study name]* >
     *Form configuration* to remove *Eye color* from a particular form or move it to a different position on the form.

+## Lists of options

+It's also possible to create a property that is a question with an arbitrary but finite number of possible answers.
+The following example is for a property to record relevant eye surgeries that the patient has had:

+1. When creating the property, set its type to *Static List*.

+2. After creating the property, fill in the *Values* field with the list of possible surgeries.

+    To make the values recorded the same as the text displayed, simply separate them with pipe symbols:

+        Cataract surgery|Glaucoma surgery|Refractive surgery

+    To record values that are different from the text displayed, combine the value and the text with an equals sign.
+This is particularly useful for recording coded data:

+        CPT 66982=Cataract surgery|CPT 66150=Glaucoma surgery|CPT 66840=Refractive surgery

+    Do not insert spaces around the pipe symbols or equals signs; if you do, spaces will be inserted into the recorded values too.

+3.  **If the possible values are mutually exclusive**, under *Display Type*, choose *select* if you want a drop-down or *radio* if you want radio buttons. **If the possible values are not mutually exclusive**, check *Multiple Select* and under *Display Form* choose *checkbox*.

+4. (Optional) By default, all of the checkboxes or radio buttons are displayed together on one line.
+To get a line break after each one, when creating the user interface extension, click the + sign next to *StyleSheetExtension 0* and put the following under *Code*:

+        .eye_surgeries > .displayed-value > label {
+          display: block;
+        }

 ## Instructional text